ESA-VirES/VirES-Python-Client/docs/installation.rst

   viresclient is already installed so skip this step.
 Log in at https://vre.vires.services/ and refer to documentation at https://swarm-vre.readthedocs.io/

-  You will still need to configure viresclient (see step 2)
+  You may still need to configure viresclient (see step 2)

 Python ≥ 3.5 is required.
 Tested primarily on Linux, but macOS and Windows should also work (on v0.4+).